All Episodes

 What am I supposed to do now?

-Just cast away what I really think in order to be a cheerleader.
+Just cast away what I really think in order to be a cheerleader?

-Now let's look, let's look at the stack here.
+Now, let's look at the stack here.

-Carter talked to him until he lost his voice.
+Talked to him, Carter talked to him until he lost his voice, and his cardigan got holes in it.

 Well, what harm can come of it?

-What what what harm could come talking to?
+What harm can come talking to?

 Well, I'm not sure about that.

-Uh one of my fears is that the the decided the decision to throw in here might mean that somebody up there thinks, ah, they said we're at the end of our rope, we got to find a new way out of this.
+One of my fears is that the decision to throw in here might mean that somebody up there thinks, ah, they said, we're at the end of our rope.

 It's a genuine fear that I have.

-The Iraqi Prime Minister Nouri Al Maliki set a date on Wednesday for the conference.
+The Iraqi prime minister Nouri al-Maliki set a date on Wednesday for the conference.

 It is to be held March 10th in Baghdad.